EPIC City, Texas: Controversy

 Local residents expressed concerns primarily related to infrastructure and environmental impacts rather than religious or cultural aspects of the development.
 Key concerns included increased traffic on narrow rural roads, environmental impacts on local ecosystems and wildlife, prominent construction-related noises and disruption, and additional strain on local resources and services.
 That said, Texas has a reputation of "easy permitting" and cutting through environmental concerns quickly for most development projects, so these concerns are not considered the main reason for the government pushback the project has faced.

 In April 2025, Gov. Abbott launched multiple state investigations of EPIC, temporarily halting any construction from going forward.
 Many in the Islamic community believe these investigations are unfair, politically motivated and based on negative stereotypes of Muslims.

+On June 20, 2025, Governor Abbott signed Texas House Bill 4211 (HB 4211) with the intent of placing restrictions on developments like EPIC City that would prevent them from becoming "discriminatory compounds" that practice local laws which are contradictory to laws found in the American legal system.
+Governor Abbott specifically stated, "[This law] requires disputes to be resolved by Texas law and Texas courts, not Sharia law."
+In response, EPIC City's legal attorney, Dan Cogdell, stated, "We were never going to invoke Sharia law...
+We were never going to have Muslim-only ownership."

-The federal Department of Justice has also stepped in to examine the project, at the invitation of Texas politicians.
+The United States Department of Justice ("DOJ") has also stepped in to examine the project, at the invitation of Texas politicians.
 The DOJ ended its investigation a month later, saying the developers had pledged to abide by federal fair-housing laws.

+On December 5, 2025, Texas Attorney General Ken Paxton filed suit against EPIC City claiming securities fraud.
+Also in December EPIC City has been met with pushback from individuals associated with the far-right such as the conservative online personality Jake Lang.
+Lang organized an "anti-Islam" protest outside of the EPIC mosque, where he held the severed head of a pig and marched alongside other demonstrators holding a banner which read "Americans against Islamification."

+As of March 2026, EPIC has faced a lawsuit against its utility district, Plat Application Approval Denial, calls for a public hearing, and even calls for Collin County to reject the project entirely.